tiyd-rails-2016-01/tiyd-rails-2016-01.github.io/during/week3/4/index.md

   * `.create!`
   * `.update!`
 * Associations
-  * Calling methods inside a class definition
-  * Macros are just methods being called in definitions
   * `dependent: :destroy` and `dependent: :restrict_with_exception`
   * Associations with non-standard foreign_keys
   * `has_many :through` (add `companies` table)